kcsodetz/Ground-Station-GUI/README.md

 ## Getting Started

-These instructions will get you started for testing purposes.
+__Note:__ These instructions will get you started for testing purposes.
 This software is currently in development and is not suitable for field use.

 ### Prerequisites